 In May 1935, the structure of the company was modified to become a joint-stock corporation under the name Hayakawa Metal Works Institute Co. (capitalization: 300,000 yen.)

 Since then, based on our founder Tokuji Hayakawa's dream to "Make products that other companies want to imitate", Sharp has gone from strength to strength with our technologically-advanced 'one-of-a-kind' products.

 Sharp has a long history of creating breakthrough products designed to meet the needs of people living in Australia and around the world.
-Sharp’s world-wide leadership in technology innovations; especially in LCD and Solar, ensures Sharp is at the forefront of the pack.
+Sharp’s world-wide leadership in technology innovations ensures Sharp is at the forefront of the pack.

 Today, Sharp products are sold in 140 countries.
 There are 27 manufacturing operations, 29 sales companies and 2 representative offices in 26 countries.